sagannotcarl/nnpn-static/site/content/programs/mfa-playwrights-workshop/josh-wilder/index.md

 - MFA Playwrights’ Workshop
 ---

-*Leftover,* Yale School of Drama (The Lorraine Hansberry Workshop, in association with Company One)
+*Leftover*, Yale School of Drama (The Lorraine Hansberry Workshop, in association with Company One)